LIBERTY

 suggested to allow flexibility in--- or to even negate the necessity of---

-offense against the United States, designation by the pleader of the statute
+charges an offense against the United States, designation by the pleader of

 It